LittleKidogo/software-apprentice-syllabus/systems_software_engineer/README.md

 ### Challenges
 1. Deploy a small webpage on Github pages to show your learning progress
 2. Maintain the page and update it as you go along with your weekly reports
-3. Read and write a report on all the sections of the article in the Reading Material
+3. Read and write a report on all the sections of the article in the reading material

 ## WEEK 12